jmacdotorg/plerd/README.md

 * __image_alt__: A textual description of the image referenced by the `image` attribute.
 (Equivalent in usage to the "alt" attribute in an HTML `<img>` tag.)
 Plerd will just leave this blank, if you don't define it yourself.

+## A note about encoding

+Plerd assumes that all your source and template files are encoded as UTF-8.

 ## Support

 To report bugs or file pull requests, visit [Plerd's GitHub repository](https://github.com/jmacdotorg/plerd).